 - To aid in the appropriate utilization of resources.

-- To help in the orientation of new physicians and rapidly acquaint them with their roles on the Trauma Team.
+- To help in the orientation of new physicians and rapidly apprise them of their roles on the Trauma Team.

 - To optimize resuscitation teamwork between surgeons and ED physicians.